How laws are made

 Congress is the lawmaking branch of the federal government.
 Learn how a bill becomes a law and how the process is different in the House of Representatives and in the Senate.

-Learn about the lawmaking process
+Learn more about the U.S. Congress.

 How the House and Senate’s lawmaking procedures are different